Best Beats headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Beats headphones you can buy in 2021.

 While not truly wireless like the Powerbeats Pro mentioned below, the Powerbeats3 Wireless still offer Bluetooth connectivity and, arguably, better value for money.
 The inclusion of Apple's W1 chip gives you a super seamless connection to iOS devices and you get a good fit and similarly good noise isolation (noise cancellation isn't part of the package).
 Battery life is 12 hours, while a quick five-minute charge will get you one hour of use.

 The bassy sound can overpower at times, but this makes them a good option if you're going to be using them in noisy environments.
-They're also a fun listen, which makes them our pick of the current crop of Beats in-ear headphones.
+They're also a fun listen – something a lot of other brands miss by a mile.

 Read the full Beats Powerbeats3 Wireless review